Signs of the Times

 This crisis in the newspaper industry is also due to the way in which we communicate with each other these days.
 We are no longer satisfied to wait until the morning edition is delivered to find out what is happening in the world.
 As a child, if we heard sirens or a neighbor stopped by to tell us of something happening in town, my father always said, “Well, we’ll read about it in the newspaper in the morning.”
 Not any more.

 These days, we just open a browser window and expect to find up-to-the minute coverage of any newsworthy event.
-Most of us have Internet and television-enabled iPhones, Blackberries, and cell phones so we don’t even have to be near a computer to check the headlines.
+Most of us have Internet and television-enabled phones and tablets so we don’t even have to be near a computer to check the headlines.

 All of which leads us to consider the people whose lives are impacted by these industry transitions, many of them writers — reporters — who are losing their livelihoods.
 What will become of those “200 of the 240 full-time-equivalent news staffers” at The Sacramento Bee who were offered buyouts so that the paper can “focus more intensely on ‘the most important areas of coverage?’”
 Will they find other jobs in the newspaper industry?
 Perhaps some of them will.
 Others might find employment working for online publications.
 It’s a good bet that many will have to earn their daily bread doing something other than writing.